 Hug O' War

-- brainstorm ways to solve a problem.
+- brainstorm and practice ways to work through a problem

 Silverstein, Shel.
 Where the Sidewalk Ends.
 New York: Harpercollins Juvenile Books, 1974.
 ISBN: 060256672